unicode-org/icu/docs/userguide/strings/unicodeset.md

 Whitespace (as defined by our API) is ignored unless it is quoted or backslashed.

-*The rules for quoting and white space handling are common to most ICU APIs that process rule or expression strings, including UnicodeSet, Transliteration and Break Iterators.*
+> :point_right: *The rules for quoting and white space handling are common to most ICU APIs that process rule or expression strings, including UnicodeSet, Transliteration and Break Iterators.*

-*ICU Regular Expression set expressions have a different (but similar) syntax, and a different set of recognized backslash escapes. \[Sets\] in ICU Regular Expressions follow the conventions from Perl and Java regular expressions rather than the pattern syntax from ICU UnicodeSet. *
+> :point_right: *ICU Regular Expression set expressions have a different (but similar) syntax, and a different set of recognized backslash escapes. \[Sets\] in ICU Regular Expressions follow the conventions from Perl and Java regular expressions rather than the pattern syntax from ICU UnicodeSet.*

 ## Using a UnicodeSet